Aurora-Nasa-1/AMMF2/docs/en/webui-develop.md

 - **Use `init` Method**: Initialize the page module, load data, and register events.
 Reference `SettingsPage.init` and `AboutPage.init`:
   - Call `registerActions` to register action buttons.
   - Use `PreloadManager.getData` to retrieve preloaded data or call `preloadData` to load data.
-  - Register language change handler with `app.registerLanguageChangeHandler`.
+  - Register language change handler with `I18n.registerLanguageChangeHandler`.
 - **Asynchronous Operations**: Use `async/await` to ensure data loading completes.
 - **Error Handling**: Catch exceptions, log errors, and return `true` (success) or `false` (failure).